benbenti/fuzzyclustering/README.md

 The visualisation tools include a graphical aid to identify clustering solutions which probably highlight an underlying structure in the dataset, a quantitative measure and display of whether and how much samples are representative of a cluster (the typicality), and triangular plots to visualise the gradation of samples between cluster centroids.
 Additionally, if another partition of the dataset is available, there is a partition comparison display.

-Finally, I implemented two methods for the 2D visualisation of high-dimensional datasets: a first one based on Principal Component Analysis (PCA) which relies on linear projections, and a second one based on the t-SNE algorithm [6] which performs a non-linear transformation of the dataset.
+Finally, I implemented three methods for the 2D visualisation of high-dimensional datasets, based on PCA, t-SNE, and UMAP.

 ## Licence